m7a/bp-uni-dke-u08-6-normalize-encodings/README.txt

 	$ java NormalizeEncodings test.zip result.txt

-See url(http://masysma.lima-city.de/37/how_to_start_java_programs.xhtml) if you need more with getting this to work, `NormalizedEncodings` is the main class here.
+See url(http://masysma.lima-city.de/37/how_to_start_java_programs.xhtml) if you need more help with getting this to work, `NormalizedEncodings` is the main class here.

 The result of the program execution will then be written to a new file called `result.txt` (existing files are overwritten without notice).